Bayesian Inference of Spreading Processes on Networks: Inference framework

 \subsection{Approximate Bayesian computation (ABC)}

 Models that are easy to forward simulate, given values of the parameters, are called simulator-based models in the ABC literature\footnote{In this manuscript, we will use the term simulator-based model to refer to a model that enables direct simulation of model outcomes using a set of stochastic rules.
-This term is well established within the ABC literature, but we point out that these types of models are sometimes called mechanistic models or agent based models in different fields of science.} and they are used in a wide range of scientific disciplines to describe and understand different aspects of nature ranging from dynamics of sub-atomic particles \citep{Martinez_2016} to evolution of human societies \citep{Turchin_2013} and formation of universes \citep{Schaye_2015}.
+This term is well established within the ABC literature, but we point out that these types of models are sometimes called mechanistic models or agent based models in different fields of science.} and they are used in a wide range of scientific disciplines to describe and understand different aspects of nature ranging from dynamics of sub-atomic particles \cite{Martinez_2016} to evolution of human societies \cite{Turchin_2013} and formation of universes \cite{Schaye_2015}.
 In the fundamental rejection ABC sampling scheme, we simulate a synthetic dataset $\datasim$ from the simulator-based model $\Model(\parametertheo)$ for a fixed parameter value of $\parametertheo$ and measure the closeness between $\datasim$ and $\dataObs$ using a pre-defined discrepancy measure $\distance(\datasim,\dataObs)$.
 Based on this discrepancy measure, ABC accepts the parameter value $\parametertheo$ when $\distance(\datasim,\dataObs)$ is less than a pre-specified threshold value $\epsilon$.
-Computationally efficient ABC algorithms \citep{Marin_2012} depend on adaptive approaches to exploring the parameter space and additionally exploit high-performance computing (HPC).
-Here, we use simulated annealing approximate Bayesian computation (SABC) \citep{Albert_2015} implemented in our ABCpy Python package \citep{Dutta_2017_PASC} for optimal utilization of an HPC environment.
-Using SABC, we can get an approximation of the posterior distribution $p(\parametertheo|\dataObs)$ by drawing independent and identically distributed (IID) samples from the posterior distribution.
-All the tuning parameters for the SABC algorithm are fixed at the default values in the ABCpy package with the exception of the number of steps and the acceptance rate cutoff, which were set to 200 and $0.0001$, respectively.
-We define below the summary statistics extracted from the dataset, the discrepancy measure used, the prior distribution of parameters, and the perturbation kernel to explore the parameter space in the SABC algorithm.